Telehealth Models for Increasing Access to Specialty Care

 Document

-Discusses the findings of a pilot program conducted in the Pacific Northwest looking at the utilization of
+Discusses the findings of a pilot program conducted in the Pacific Northwest looking at utilization of the ECHO

-Project ECHO to support the capacity of clinicians in rural areas to effectively treat patients with multiple
+telehealth model to support the capacity of clinicians treating patients with multiple sclerosis (MS) in rural

 Author(s): Johnson, K.L., Hertz, D., Stobbe, G., et al.